-Northwest Iowa — A total of forty-one new COVID-19 cases were reported on Monday in the four northwestern-most Iowa counties, according to the Iowa Department of Public Health.
+Northwest Iowa — One hundred sixty new COVID cases were reported in the four northwesternmost Iowa counties for the 48-hour period of Wednesday noon through Friday noon, according to the Iowa Department of Public Health.

-Out of the 255 Lyon County residents who have had COVID-19, 169 have recovered, for a rate of about 66%.
+Out of the 1012 Lyon County residents who have had COVID-19, 582 of them have recovered, for a recovery rate of about 58%.

-Out of the 307 O’Brien County residents who have had COVID-19, 169 have recovered, for a rate of about 55%.
+Out of the 1262 O’Brien County residents who have had COVID-19, 776 of them have recovered, for a recovery rate of about 61%.

-Out of the 127 Osceola County residents who have had COVID-19, 93 have recovered, for a rate of about 73%.
+Out of the 515 Osceola County residents who have had COVID-19, 316 of them have recovered, for a recovery rate of about 61%.

 Total numbers of cases from other counties around the area and their change from the previous report: